Banana Point: useful progression, not just a soft alternative

 Banana and the Aourir/Tamraght belt often create a better learning week than a famous-point checklist.
 The value is repeatable sessions, simple movement and easier coaching logistics.

-Ne lisez pas sans suite.
-Vérifiez les conditions, choisissez la bonne localisation, puis passez vers une demande de séjour relue quand la route est claire.
+Vérifiez les conditions, choisissez la bonne base de séjour, puis passez vers une demande relue quand le plan est clair.

 Devis relu d’abord · Prévision avant réservation · WhatsApp avant paiement